Abstract: Designing satellite constellation systems involves complex

 Abstract: This paper addresses the problem of reconfiguring Earth observation

 satellite constellation systems through multiple stages.
-The Multistage Constellation
+The Multistage

-considers deterministic problem settings in which the targets of interest
+satellites.
+This paper considers deterministic problem settings in which

-are known a priori.
-We propose a novel integer linear programming formulation
+the targets of interest are known a priori.
+We propose a novel integer

-for MCRP, capable of obtaining provably optimal solutions.
-To overcome computational
+linear programming formulation for MCRP, capable of obtaining provably

-intractability due to the combinatorial explosion in solving large-scale
+combinatorial explosion in solving large-scale instances, we introduce

-instances, we introduce two computationally efficient sequential decision-making
+two computationally efficient sequential decision-making methods based

-over single-stage and no-reconfiguration scenarios.
+single-stage and no-reconfiguration scenarios.

 @article{Lee2025,